Eboracum: Visiting emperors

 In the later 3rd century, the western Empire experienced political and economic turmoil and Britain was for some time ruled by usurpers independent of Rome.
 It was after crushing the last of these that Emperor Constantius I came to Eboracum and, in 306, became the second Emperor to die there.
 His son Constantine was instantly proclaimed as successor by the troops based in the fortress.
 Although it took Constantine eighteen years to become sole ruler of the Empire, he may have retained an interest in Eboracum and the reconstruction of the south-west front of the fortress with polygonally-fronted interval towers and the two great corner towers, one of which (the Multangular Tower) still survives, is probably his work.
 In the colonia, Constantine's reign was a time of prosperity and a number of extensive stone town houses of the period have been excavated.

 Government

 For the Romans, Eboracum was the major military base in the north of Britain and, following the 3rd century division of the province of Britannia, the capital of northern Britain, Britannia Inferior.
-By 237 Eboracum had been made a colonia, the highest legal status a Roman city could attain, one of only four in Britain and the others were founded for retired soldiers.
+By 237 Eboracum had been made a colonia, the highest legal status a Roman city could attain; there were only four coloniae in Britain, and all but Eboracum had been founded for retired soldiers.
 This mark of Imperial favour was probably a recognition of Eboracum as the largest town in the north and the capital of Britannia Inferior.
 At around the same time Eboracum became self-governing, with a council made up of rich locals, including merchants and veteran soldiers.
 In 296 Britannia Inferior was divided into two provinces of equal status with Eboracum becoming the provincial capital of Britannia Secunda.